Spelling Television: History

 In the early 1990s Beverly Hills, 90210 and Melrose Place helped propel Fox even higher and reach a new generation of young teen viewers.
 Sunset Beach was Spelling's first and only foray into the daytime soap opera genre and whilst short lived, was incredibly popular abroad.
 Also in the 1990s the WB was launched and their longest running, highest rated and most successful show during their time in operation was 7th Heaven for ten seasons.
 By 2006, another new network, The CW, used 7th Heaven in their first season in operation as the newest network; 7th Heaven, in fact, turned out to be the last network broadcast series produced by Spelling Television.
 Spelling's ABC, Fox, and WB shows were enormously successful for the company and they wasted no time entering into the world of merchandise in the 1980s and 1990s.
 The company also was one of the first production companies to actively run a website for a show they produced, when the internet was just taking off in the 1990s.
 The website was for Melrose Place.

 Spelling Entertainment Inc. was acquired by Charter Company on April 6, 1991.
 On March 31, 1992, Spelling and Charter announced a merger agreement.
 On October 5, 1992, Charter changed its name to Spelling Entertainment Group Inc. and updated its NYSE ticker symbol to SP.
 On October 5, 1993, Blockbuster, Inc. acquired a controlling stake in Spelling Entertainment Group.
 On April 28, 1994, Spelling Entertainment acquired Republic Pictures for $100 million.

-In August 1994, a syndicated package of shows was produced by Spelling TV for Worldvision's Spelling Premiere Network.
-These shows included 22 episodes of Robin's Hoods, 13 episodes of Heaven Help Us, and 9 episodes of University Hospital, Heavens midseason replacement.